 Since 1966, when the federal government created the National Register of Historic Places (a program of the National Park Service), thousands of Illinois historic and prehistoric places have been designated as important resources worthy of preservation.
 Each year more places are added by applicants who want the prestige, financial benefits, and protections that National Register designation provides.
 All of the 102 Illinois counties has at least one property or historic district listed in the National Register.
 High-style mansions, vernacular houses, burial mounds, military aircraft, canals, and historic downtowns together represent a cross section of the Prairie State's history from its early settlement all the way up through the 1960s.
-The Preservation Services Division, in its role as State Historic Preservation Office, manages the National Register program for Illinois.
+The Illinois Department of Natural Resources, Division of Historic Preservation, in its role as State Historic Preservation Office, manages the National Register program for Illinois.
 Anyone can apply to have a property considered for listing in the Register.

 Benefits of being listed in the National Register include:

 - Potentially stopping the damage or destruction of registered places by requiring state or federally permitted/funded/licensed projects to examine alternatives

 - Offering a federal income tax incentive for rehabilitating income-producing places.

 - Offering a property tax assessment freeze incentive for rehabilitating single-family, owner-occupied residences

 - Increasing awareness and appreciation of registered places

 Being listed in the National Register DOES NOT: